digital-asset/hub-automation-example/README.md

 Since `localhost:6865` is set as a default, you do not need to set the ledger URL, however `DAML_LEDGER_PARTY` must be set to a party that is allocated on the Daml ledger you are testing with - which will always be slightly different on Canton ledgers due to fingerprinting. `run_local.sh` can be used to dynamically fetch the `Alice` party and start the bot with it.

 ## Structure
-A Hub Python Automation should always module named `bot` as it is run on Hub with `python3 -m bot`.
+A Hub Python Automation should always be a module named `bot` as it is run on Hub with `python3 -m bot`.

 ### pyproject.toml
 ```toml